 I had to overcome many obstacles to receive schooling, because at the time that I lived in Cuba, a practicing Catholic could not study psychology, journalism, or education.
 When I had to choose my profession, I asked myself: which occupation would most help humanity?
 I had to make many sacrifices to graduate as a teacher, but these experiences made me strong and they instilled in me what I now instill in my students: everything that is worthwhile does not come easy.

 I treasure and value my position at Shelton Academy.
-It is here that I can teach Spanish literature and at the same time fill the students’ minds with values and good habits that will accompany them for the rest of their lives.
+I have been in education for more than 25 years, and it is here that I can teach Spanish literature and at the same time fill the students’ minds with values and good habits that will accompany them for the rest of their lives.
 Every day, I know that I have in front of me the men and women of the future, and I feel a great sense of responsibility because parents have entrusted me with their children.

 For me, my job is the most important in the world: to make of these children good citizens who will transform this world into a better place in which to live.
 Teachers hold the future in their classrooms.

 I believe that love is the most powerful force in the world and the best medicine to cure all ailments.
 Tenderness is the key that opens all hearts.
 With this in mind, in my spare time I collaborate with the collection of clothing, toys, and school supplies for the orphanage Misioneros del Camino in Guatemala.
 I’m also a catechism teacher and an active member of my parish.
 Every so often, I write editorials that have been published in the Miami Herald, as well as articles on education, ethics and values, and human rights for the blogASOPAZCO (Asociación Para la Paz Continental) in Spain, country where I taught for several years.

 "There are no great limits to growth because there are no limits of human intelligence, imagination, and wonder." –Ronald Reagan